Resources

 Photos

 The Jagdpanzer Rakete was West Germany's major ATGM tank-hunter of the Cold War.
-The year of this photo, however, is unknown but the color is suggestive of the later version of Gelboliv.
+Despite the absence of disruptive camouflage, Gelboliv was certainly suitable for the environment of Central Europe.

-A great shot of a Marder IFV on maneuvers in Münster in 1978.
-This definitely shows a darker version of Gelboliv on the clean patch in the hull as well as the turret.
+A great shot of a Marder IFV on maneuvers in Münster in 1978, showing Gelboliv in its original state on the clean patch in the hull as well as the turret.
 (Source: Wolfgang Weihs/PA)

 In 1984 a standardized camouflage scheme was developed for NATO countries.
 This scheme was a three-color pattern that would be suitable for a temperate woodland environment such as Central Europe, the main theater of operations in a war between NATO and the Warsaw Pact.
-The NATO scheme would also be the first to employ the RAL-F9 palette which incorporated colors exclusively for military use.
-For Germany vehicles, the NATO scheme consisted of a base of RAL 6031-F9 Bronzegrün (Bronze Green) along with a disruptive pattern of RAL 8027-F9 Lederbraun (Leather Brown) and RAL 9021-F9 Teerschwartz (Tar Black), the former being a mildly reddish brown while the latter being a black with a hint of gray, similar to rubber.
-Like the previous scheme, there was no specific winter or arctic patterns and instead, units reverted to the tried and tested method of using washable white paint/distemper when operating in such environments.
+The NATO scheme, known in German as Fleckentarnanstrich ('spotted camouflage pattern'), would also be the first to employ the RAL-F9 palette which incorporated colors exclusively for military use.
+For Germany vehicles, the NATO scheme consisted of a RAL 6031-F9 Bronzegrün (Bronze Green) base along with a disruptive pattern of RAL 8027-F9 Lederbraun (Leather Brown) and RAL 9021-F9 Teerschwartz (Tar Black), the former being a mildly reddish brown while the latter being a black with a hint of gray, similar to rubber.
+Like the previous scheme, there was no specific winter patterns and instead, units reverted to the tried and tested method of using washable white paint/distemper when operating in such environments.
 The NATO three-color scheme remains, to this day, the standard camouflage pattern for all German AFVs operating in non-desert environments.

 Implementation of the NATO scheme was voluntary, and of the main NATO armies it was adopted by the US, Germany, and France; Britain and Italy notably opted out.
-No exact specifications were applied across countries either, and each country matched them to the closest equivalents in their national palettes.
+No exact specifications were applied across countries either, and each country matched them to the closest equivalents in their national color standards.
 By and large, German and US vehicles looked very similar given the close match between their RAL and FS equivalents (FS numbers are provided in the color guide below for cross-reference).
 French vehicles featured a noticeably brighter green and lighter brown and it is therefore not recommended to use the RAL and FS equivalents.
-Confusingly, the British Army and RAF used a paint known as NATO IRR Green during the 1980s yet this color is not an equivalent, having a more forest green appearance.
+Confusingly, the British Army and RAF used a paint known as NATO IRR Green (during the 1980s yet this color is not an equivalent, having a more olive green appearance.
+A comparison of the shades of these colors is in the table below with the disclaimer that HEX values are not ideal.

 Paint guide: